VictoriaIjemuah/Soccer-Project/README.md

 - `away_team` - The team that played away

 These shared columns fully identify the game that was played and can be used to join data between the different CSV files.

+### 📊 **Some guiding questions and visualization to help you explore this data:**

+1. Which are the 15 countries that have won the most games since 1960?
+Show them in a horizontal bar plot.
+2. How many goals are scored in total in each minute of the game?
+Show this in a bar plot, with the minutes on the x-axis.
+If you're up for the challenge, you could even create an animated Plotly plot that shows how the distribution has changed over the years.
+3. Which 10 players have scored the most hat-tricks?
+4. What is the proportion of games won by each team at home and away?
+What is the difference between the proportions?
+5. How many games have been won by the home team?
+And by the away team?